KHAY

-KHAY (100.7 FM, "100.7 KHAY") is a commercial radio station that is licensed to Ventura, California and broadcasts to the Oxnard—Ventura area.
+KHAY (100.7 FM, "100.7 KHAY") is a commercial radio station licensed to Ventura, California and broadcasts to the Oxnard–Ventura–Thousand Oaks, California area.
 The station is owned by Cumulus Media and airs a country music format featuring programming from Nash FM.

 History

 The station signed on January 1, 1962, as KVEN-FM and simulcast the middle of the road music format of its AM counterpart KVEN.
-In 1965, Carroll R. Houser sold KVEN-AM-FM to a group consisting of Ira Laufer, Robert L. Fox, and Greater California Capital Corporation — collectively doing business as KVEN Broadcasting Corporation — for $500,000.
+In 1965, Carroll R. Houser sold KVEN-AM-FM to a group consisting of Ira Laufer, Robert L. Fox, and Greater California Capital Corporation – collectively doing business as KVEN Broadcasting Corporation – for $500,000.

 In October 1973, KVEN-FM changed its call sign to KHAY and adopted a country music format.
 It was the first FM country station in California to broadcast in stereo.

 In August 1996, McDonald Media Group purchased KHAY and KVEN for $12.7 million.
 In December 1999, Cumulus Media purchased McDonald Media Group's eight stations, including KHAY, for $41 million.

-KHAY carries programming from the Nash FM country music network, which is also owned by Cumulus.
-As such, the station carries a variety of syndicated programming, including Nights with Elaina and The Blair Garner Show.
-However, due to its heritage status, KHAY is exempt from most of Nash FM's compulsory branding components of those stations.